 Skewness and Kurtosis in Statistics (shape of distributions)

-Skewness and kurtosis are two important measure in statistics.
-Skewness refers the lack of symmetry and kurtosis refers the peakedness of a distribution.
+Skewness and kurtosis are two important measures in statistics.
+Kurtosis refers peakedness of a distribution and Skewness refers lack of symmetry.

 skewness and kurtosis